 This road has been heralded as one of the most spectaculars roads in the world by the dangerousroads.org users.
 It’s only wide enough for the very slow, careful passing of oncoming cars.
 This is made terrifying by the fact that the road was built on the path of least resistance.
 The tunnel twists, turns and dips in unpredictable places, enough to leave any driver white-knuckled in terror at what could be coming at them around the slippery blind spot of a bend.

 The road still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
 There are over 30 “windows” of different shapes and sizes overlooking the gully that were used by the builders to remove rubble from the tunnel, but now allow light into it.
+Some windows are round and some are square, and they range from dozens of meters long to standard-window-size.
 The road is difficult and it’s a nightmare in the wet or dark (or both).
 While the view from the tunnel’s “windows” are definitely exquisite and unforgettable, the Guoliang Tunnel Road is known for being a “road that does not tolerate any mistakes.”
 While the road has yet to endanger motorists for its DIY construction, plenty of drivers have met their end because of neglect and by underestimating the difficulty of the road.
 When driving through this tunnel road, make sure that you are prepared and can deftly handle the vehicle you are driving.
 Remember, even the most minor of mistakes can endanger your life, and instead of an unforgettable trip through a feat of local workers, you might end up in a hospital, or worse.